Jerry F. Franklin

 Independent field study or one time organized field courses with emphasis outside the traditional classroom.
 Offered: AWSpS.

-From July 10 to 16, this course will focus on the ecology, disturbance regimes, and management of the forests of the Washington Cascade Range.
+This course will focus on the ecology, disturbance regimes, and management of the forests of the Washington Cascade Range.
 The course will be based at the Wind River Experimental Forest about 10 miles north of the Columbia River.
 Students will visit and discuss the entire gradient of forests from low to high elevation and from the western to the eastern slopes of the Cascade Range.
-This will prime old-growth Douglas-fir--western hemlock--western redcedar forests on the moist western slopes and the dry ponderosa pine and mixed conifer forests found on the eastern slopes.
+This will include prime old-growth Douglas-fir--western hemlock--western redcedar forests on the moist western slopes and the dry ponderosa pine and mixed conifer forests found on the eastern slopes.
 The class will spend two days studying plant succession and ecosystem development in the area affected by the 1980 Mount St. Helens eruption as well as examining areas affected by extensive wildfires over 100 years ago and one very recent wildfire.
-The class will also have an opportunity to participate in re-measurement of a permanent sample plot.

 Student learning goals